rigaya/NVEnc/Build.en.md

 meson compile -C ./build
 ```

-To build with `--vpp-onnx` support, download and extract the GPU package from [ONNX Runtime Releases](https://github.com/microsoft/onnxruntime/releases), and pass the extracted directory to `onnxruntime_dir`.
+For `--vpp-onnx` support, the build checks ONNX Runtime headers in standard include paths and `onnxruntime_dir`.
+If they are not found, the required headers are downloaded automatically into the build directory.

+To use an extracted ONNX Runtime package for the headers explicitly, pass it to `onnxruntime_dir`.
 For example, if [onnxruntime-linux-x64-gpu-1.23.2.tgz](https://github.com/microsoft/onnxruntime/releases/download/v1.23.2/onnxruntime-linux-x64-gpu-1.23.2.tgz) is extracted to `/opt/onnxruntime-linux-x64-gpu`, configure as below.

 ```Shell
 meson setup ./build --buildtype=release -Donnxruntime_dir=/opt/onnxruntime-linux-x64-gpu
 meson compile -C ./build
 ```

-At runtime, make `/opt/onnxruntime-linux-x64-gpu/lib` visible through `LD_LIBRARY_PATH` or an equivalent library search path.
+At runtime, the GPU package from [ONNX Runtime Releases](https://github.com/microsoft/onnxruntime/releases) is still required.
+Make `/opt/onnxruntime-linux-x64-gpu/lib` visible through `LD_LIBRARY_PATH` or an equivalent library search path.

 Check if it works properly.
 ```Shell